 Investing in your future is the best way to ensure that you can provide a bright future for yourself and those who depend on it.
 You’ll be investing not just money but time too!

 If you don’t have enough money, it is a good idea to work on your time.
 However, with inflation factored in, your savings might not suffice in the long run—such as those with children entering college in 5 years.

 Some parents might not have a sufficient income and could only allocate a few thousand per month.
 This is where VUL trumps on time, resources, and maximizing profits.

 To give you a glimpse of the power of a VUL, say you have PHP 16,670 to spare per month.
 With a PHP 200,000 per year annual premium of five years to pay, you get a projected PHP 3,768,544 in 17 years.
-If you notice, the projected amount is enough to cover a four-year tuition expense—even for a prestigious school such as UP.
+If you notice, the projected amount is enough to cover a four-year tuition expense—even for prestigious schools such as Ateneo or La Salle.
 If you have a newborn today, you could save MORE if you start early and still give them the opportunity of going to college with less stress and worry.

 Here are other benefits you’ll likely encounter in VUL insurance.

 Life coverage is the amount of money you can leave peacefully to your family without worrying about what will happen to them.

 This type of plan offers peace of mind, providing financial security for any situation that may arise in their lives during difficult times so your child can attain their educational goals.

 This is an optional waiver that you can add to your policy for accidents and emergencies where you cannot work and get sufficient funds to pay for your premiums.